mathewhauer/mathewhauer.github.io/index.md

 </center>

 <br><br>
-We are interested in **demographic population projections and their applications**, **human mobility**, **human fertility**, and **human mortality** with an emphasis on how **climate change** will impact these processes (hence Clim-pact).
-Our work aims to link **climate change** with **demographic processes** to understand how climate change will impact society.
+I am interested in **demographic population projections and their applications**, **human mobility**, **human fertility**, and **human mortality** with an emphasis on how **climate change** will impact these processes.
+My work aims to link **climate change** with **demographic processes** to understand how climate change will impact society.

-Our research **stands at the interface between sociology, demography, and climate science**, using demographic techniques and sociological theory to describe the impacts of the biggest challenge of our time: climate change.
+My research **stands at the interface between sociology, demography, and climate science**, using demographic techniques and sociological theory to describe the impacts of the biggest challenge of our time: climate change.